opentelekomcloud-docs/docs_on_docs/doc/source/index.rst

 basically, it is just plain unformatted text.
 Headlines can be done with a “#” or “##” in front of the title, bold text is produced by embracing the text with “**”, italics are created by “__”.
-There’s a lot of external documentation on the details (link).
+There’s a lot of external documentation on the details (https://sphinx-tutorial.readthedocs.io/step-1/).

   * Toctree
   * Links